The best sales to shop this weekend: Overstock, Columbia, Converse and more - CNN Underscored

 Computing Shopping Event at Best Buy

 Save between $50 and $300 on a new laptop at Best Buy during the brand’s Computing Shopping Event.
-Laptops from Lenovo, HP, Asus and even a few Microsoft Surfaces are discounted, so whether you want to game the nights away, need a new streaming machine or you’re searching for a powerful device for work, you can find your next computer for less at Best Buy.
+Laptops from Lenovo, HP, Asus and even a few Microsoft Surfaces are discounted, so whether you want to game the nights away, you need a new streaming machine or you’re searching for a powerful device for work, you can find your next computer for less at Best Buy.

 Over 2,000 items are on sale in Under Armour’s outlet section, where you can score up to 50% off and an extra 25% off on orders of $75 or more when you use code 25OFF75 at checkout.
-Snag new workout wear or cozy sweats to lounge in for both men and women, now through March 8.
+Snag new workout wear or cozy sweats to lounge in for both men and women now through March 8.

 It’s the perfect time to redecorate your home with Apt2B’s California Dreamin’ Sale, where you can get $150 off orders $999 or more, $250 off orders $1,499 or more, $350 off orders $1,999 or more and $450 off orders $2,499 or more.
 This tiered sale includes free shipping and is available through March 8.